csrc-sdsu/mole/README.md

 in which similar operators were derived using a matrix analysis approach.

 ## Installation

 ### Platform and Compiler Compatibility

-The compatibility of compilers vs OS on which mole can be built is listed below.
+Refer to the table below for compiler support across different operating systems when building MOLE.

 | OS / Compiler | GCC 13.2.0 | AppleClang | IntelLLVM (icpx) |
 |---------------|------------|------------|------------------|